 We’ve all been in a situation where we are being crushed with incoming tasks from one side, while our backlog is slowly piling up on the other side.
 When that happens, we often decide to get our online to-do lists back under control and sort them out.

 That’s when we go through our commitments and find out that all of them are high-priority tasks.
 And while it can be frustrating and demotivating, it’s not the end of the world.

 Even if every single task appears to be an urgent matter, it rarely is.
 And in today’s article, we will show you that any to-do list can be dropped down according to priority, and we will share good techniques and recommendations that will make you a task prioritization champion.

 Why is prioritizing tasks an important thing to do?

-Many people live their lives without worrying about prioritizing tasks and even their to-dos.
+Many people live their lives without worrying about prioritizing tasks in their daily planners.
 So why should you?

 When you go with the flow and ignore planning or prioritizing, you often feel that: